West Kootenay Rural Teacher Education Program (WKTEP)

 In September, teacher candidates will be assigned to a host school, mentor teacher (school advisor), and practicum classroom.
 Many placements will require teacher candidates to provide their own transportation.

-Teacher candidates will spend two days each week in their host school from October to the beginning of the extended practicum in February.
+Teacher candidates will spend one day each week in their host school from October to the beginning of the extended practicum in February.
+Most weeks, teacher candidates will also be out in school settings with practising educators for our ‘in situ’ work.

 Three or more days each week, teacher candidates will engage in course work at the UBC WKTEP Learning Centre in Nelson or in various classrooms throughout the region.

-Teacher candidates will participate in two formal practicum experiences in their host schools:
+Teacher candidates will participate in three formal practicum experiences in their host schools:

-In addition, teacher candidates will take part in a Community Field Experience (EDUC 430) for three weeks after the extended practicum.
+In addition, teacher candidates will take part in a Community Field Experience (CFE) for three weeks after the extended practicum.

 Special Features

-- WKTEP offers a variety of secondary teachable subjects including, but not limited to, Math, English, Social Studies, Physics, Biology, Chemistry, Home Economics, French, Physical Education, Theatre, and Visual Art.
+• WKTEP offers a variety of secondary teachable subjects including, but not limited to, Math, English, Social Studies, Physics, Biology, Chemistry, French, Physical Education, Theatre, and Visual Art.

 Philosophy